brentyates/gspro-proxy/README.md

 GSPro's Open API typically supports only one connection at a time.
 This proxy allows you to:

-- Connect two launch monitors simultaneously to one GSPro instance
+- Connect two or more launch monitors simultaneously to one GSPro instance
 - Intelligently route messages between GSPro and the appropriate launch monitor
 - Switch the active launch monitor based on player information
 - Create a multiplayer experience using hardware that would normally be limited to single-player